wcrasta/TwitterBoost-Tools/README.md

 # Twitter-Tools

 A program to boost your Twitter account/follower engagement.
 I've used these tools sporadically to grow my own Twitter account, [@warrencrasta](https://twitter.com/warrencrasta), with tremendous success.
+If you liked this project, or found these tools interesting, please consider starring the repository.

 **Screenshots:** http://i.imgur.com/GpTlULE.png